 In other words, even though the oats in your gluten-free fruit bar could be perfectly fine for another gluten-free person, your body may react to them the same way it would if you ate gluten.

-If you’ve noticed that you don’t feel well after eating GF fruit bars that are made with oats, stick to the options made with nuts and pure fruit and see how you feel.
+If you’ve noticed that you don’t feel well after eating gluten-free fruit bars that are made with oats, stick to the options made with nuts and pure fruit and see how you feel.

 We hope that you found this list of gluten-free fruit bars helpful.
 If you’ve tried any of these products or have additional options to recommend, please let us know!

 Go get your grub on!